 Watch Your Weight

-A kayaker's weight and balance are essential, and anglers who enjoy paddling and fishing certainly understand the importance of weight and balance.
+A kayaker's weight and balance are essential, and anglers who enjoy paddling and fishing understand the importance of weight and balance.

 Look for clothes with fleece and cotton.
 These lightweight materials can keep you comfortable while kayaking, provided they are layered correctly.